Reading and Writing Tips from Global Educators

-We are excited to have these great educators from around the world share their reading and writing tips.
+We are excited to have these great teachers from Australia, Bangladesh, Japan and Cambodia share their excellent tips for helping children read and write.
 Enjoy!

 This is a great activity to use with younger children who are just starting out with the concept of reading.
 You might say, “I see the ‘sun’, what’s the first sound you hear in the word sun.”
 Choose words that start with a sound that can be held, such as the /s/ in sun.
 You may also need to really hold the first sound to emphasise it to younger children.
 When children are able to identify the initial sound, then move on to try the end and middle sounds.
 Again, sun is good to use as you can hold the final sound to emphasise it.